keshavkhatri/vue-demo/README.md

 - You can update mock data in `src/assets/db/*.json` for announcements, courses, events, faculty, messages, and users.
 - UI components can be customized in `src/views/`.

-## License

-This project is licensed under the MIT License.
-See `LICENSE.md` for details.

-## Credits

-- Inspired by Flowbite Vue Starter and enhanced for a college portal use case.

----

-For any issues or contributions, please open an issue or pull request on [GitHub](https://github.com/keshavkhatri/vue-demo).